-Currently, the chain has locations in six Ontario cities (Toronto, London, Windsor, Vaughan, Waterloo, and Hamilton) with Whitby, Brampton, and a second Toronto location opening by this summer.
-New locations in Calgary, AB, Ottawa, ON, and Victoria, BC are currently in development.
+Currently, the chain already has locations in several Ontario cities (Toronto, London, Windsor, Vaughan, Waterloo, Hamilton, and Whitby) with new locations in Calgary, AB, Ottawa, ON, Victoria, BC, and Vancouver, BC currently in development.
 Odd Burger also operates a manufacturing facility in London, ON where it creates its proprietary plant-based proteins and dairy alternatives such as burgers, chickUn filets, sausages, and dairy-free sauces.

-Last month, Odd Burger announced the creation of its new Preposterous Foods brand that offers a minimal-ingredient, minimally processed line of products for the foodservice sector including its crispy “chickUN” burger, meatless wings, beefy ground meat, gyro meat, breakfast sausage, dairy-free ranch dressing, “honey” mustard sauce, tzatziki sauce, eggless mayo, and dairy-free cheese sauce.
+Earlier this year, Odd Burger announced the creation of its new Preposterous Foods brand that offers a minimal-ingredient, minimally processed line of products for the foodservice sector including its crispy chickUN burger, meatless wings, beefy ground meat, gyro meat, breakfast sausage, dairy-free ranch dressing, “honey” mustard sauce, tzatziki sauce, eggless mayo, and dairy-free cheese sauce.
 The line of plant-based proteins and sauces is distributed exclusively through food service company Sysco.

 “It may seem preposterous, but indulgent food can be healthy, and healthy food can be indulgent,” McInnes said in a statement.
 “Thanks to new innovations and upgrades in our manufacturing facility, we’re now able to produce plant-based proteins and other treats at scale for broader distribution, and bring utterly Preposterous Foods to a bigger market.”